 When you notice the car you recently purchased is showing signs of a defect, the logical first move is to contact the dealership you bought it from.
 If the vehicle is still covered under warranty, the dealer might advise you to reach out to the manufacturer for repairs.

-Now, if the manufacturer isn’t able to repair the defect within a reasonable number of repair attempts, it’s possible they sold you a lemon.
+If the manufacturer isn’t able to repair the defect within a reasonable number of repair attempts, you may have a lemon.
 In this case, they might encourage you to seek out lemon law arbitration, instead of taking them to court.

-1. The BBB Auto Line
+The BBB Auto Line